w3c/webrtc-svc/explainer.md

 This proposal has evolved from the approach to SVC support provided in the ORTC API.

-- Developers utilizing ORTC to send SVC reported that while the API provided very detailed control over the SVC strucutres, that is was complex and error-prone.
+- Developers utilizing ORTC with SVC indicated that the API was too complex and error-prone.

-- As a result, developers requested that it be very simple to configure the RtpSender for the most frequently used SVC modes.
+- Developers utilizing only a subset of SVC dependency structures, known as scalability modes desired a simple mechanism to configure an RtpSender to use them.

-As a result of this feedback, the WebRTC-SVC API proposal utilizes pre-defined scalability structures known as scalabilityModes.
+As a result of this feedback, the proposal focused on supporting pre-defined scalability structures known as scalabilityModes.